gabrielaehrenbrink/chitter/README.md

 ## Features

 - Account Creation: Users can create accounts with valid passwords, emails, and usernames.
-- Login Page: A login page is available (still to be improved).
+- Login Page: A login page is available where users can login into their account to then post their chitters on the posts page.
 - Public Board: Users can post messages to a public board, with their usernames attributed to the posts.

 ## Setup